Spectral flow for Dirac operators with magnetic links: Dirac operators with magnetic fields on links - a summary

 \subsubsection{Seifert frames and local coordinates}

-If $S \subset \S^3$ is a Seifert surface for a knot $\gamma$, then the Seifert frame is given by the triple $(\bT, \bS, \bN)$, where $\bT$ is the tangent vector to $\partial S = \gamma$, $\bN$ is the normal of the oriented Seifert surface and $\bS$ is the unit vector such that $(\bT, \bS, \bN)$ is positively oriented (thus along the link it points towards the inside of the Seifert surface).
-On each component of $\gamma$, the Seifert frame coincides with the Darboux frame (see \cite{Spivakvol4}*{Chapter~7}) and thus satisfies
+If $S \subset \S^3$ is a Seifert surface for a knot $\gamma$, then the Seifert frame is given by the triple $(\bT, \bS, \bN)$, where $\bT$ is the tangent vector to $\partial S = \gamma$, $\bN$ is the normal of the oriented Seifert surface and $\bS$ is the unit vector such that $(\bT, \bS, \bN)$ is positively oriented (thus along the knot it points towards the inside of the Seifert surface).
+The Seifert frame coincides with the Darboux frame (see \cite{Spivakvol4}*{Chapter~7}) and thus satisfies

 where $\kappa_g, \kappa_n$ are the geodesic and normal curvatures and $\tau_r$ is the relative torsion.

 \begin{rem} Throughout this paper we will drop the subscript $r$ for simplicity; for a knot $\gamma$ with Seifert surface $S$, we will write $\tau_S$ for the corresponding relative torsion. \end{rem}